redhat-openshift-ecosystem/operator-test-playbooks/doc/upstream/users/README.md

 Logs can be found in `/tmp/op-test/log.out`

 ### Testing log files
 If operator test fails, one can enter to testing container via follwing command.
-One can substitue 'docker'
+One can substitue 'docker' with 'podman' when supported
 ```
 docker exec -it op-test /bin/bash
 ```